 Whitefish are very fast swimmers and will often move away from the boat when hooked.

 They are not considered a good eating fish, however, so don’t expect to see them on many restaurant menus.

 Bluegills are a type of sunfish that can grow up to 12 inches long and weigh up to 5 pounds.

 Like whitefish, bluegills are not eaten by humans and are rarely seen on restaurant menus.

 Catfish are also called bullheads and are native to the Great lakes region.
 They have large heads and bodies and can grow up to 35 inches long and weigh up to 200 pounds.

-They are an excellent source of protein and are often used in commercial catfish farms.
+They are an excellent source of protein and are often used in Tilapia catfish farms.

 Tilapia are a type of cichlid fish that are native to Africa and Asia.
 They were introduced to North America in the late 1800s and now live in many parts of the country including Lake Michigan.

 Tilapia are widely available in grocery stores and restaurants and can grow up to 24 inches long and weigh up to 4 pounds.

 Rarest Fish In Lake Michigan